“SAFE RIDES FOR SECOND CHANCES”.

 Injured Wildlife

 Handling and transporting wild animals is very dangerous.
 Please call Oregon Department of Fish and Wildlife (ODFW) first when encountering any kind of wildlife concern or emergency.
-You may also try Bird of Alliance of Oregon Wildlife Care Center to help triage the situation.
-OCCRA assists in case by case scenarios and may be able to offer transports of injured or sick wildlife to emergency care or humane euthanasia, if you are unable to reach both agencies, please reach out to us directly at 971.645.3450 to see if it is a situation we can help with, or if we can help contact the proper agencies.
+You may also try Bird of Alliance of Oregon Wildlife Care Center 503-292-0304 between 9AM - 5PM (open 365 days/year), to help triage the situation.
+OCCRA assists in case by case scenarios and may be able to offer transports of injured or sick wildlife to emergency care or humane euthanasia, if you are unable to reach both agencies, and it is between 5pm and 9am, please reach out to us directly at 971-645-3450 to see if it is a situation we can help with, or if we can help contact the proper agencies.

 How You Can Help